ArPiRobot/arpirobot.github.io/docs/reference/programming_models.md

 ```

 ## Event-Based Model
 *This model is a work in progress and may be drastically changed and/or removed at any point in time.
-It is also currently disable by default and must be enabled before use.*
+It is also currently disabled by default and must be enabled before use.*

 The event based model relies on running a function when something occurs or some value changes.
 For example a function can be run when a gamepad axis is moved or when a button's state changes.